Autumn Blaze Maple Pros And Cons

 Autumn Blaze tolerates drought very well even though it is a moisture-loving maple.
 Once the tree is rooted, nothing bad happens to it during summer drought and hot winds.
 Unlike other maples, it hardly loses its leaves in the absence of rains and in bright sunshine.

 The exception is the 1-2-year-old Autumn Blaze which does not yet have a large root system.
 You should water these trees as soon as the soil is two inches dry.
-But as soon as the maple starts to grow vigorously, usually the second year after planting, you can forget about watering.

 Pro: Low maintenance requirements